As someone with Hashimoto’s, I probably don’t need to tell you how hard it can be trying to feel better.

 I would recommend combining glutathione along with many of the other nutrients we’ve already discussed for the best results.

 You can find an example of what that may look like here:

 “Isn’t iodine dangerous if you have Hashimoto’s and shouldn’t it be avoided?”

 Iodine is an element that the human body REQUIRES for life.

-Put in simple terms, iodine is necessary for thyroid hormone production and thyroid hormone is necessary for you to eat, breath, sleep, and function.
+Put in simple terms, iodine is necessary for thyroid hormone production, and thyroid hormone is necessary for you to eat, breathe, sleep, and function.